lipefp/lipefp/README.md

 - 🐍 Back-end with **Django + Django REST Framework**
 - 📱 Full-stack mobile with **React Native + Expo**
 - 🛠️ Day job: IT infrastructure & technical support
-- 🌱 Currently learning: *(only put here what's actually true — e.g. Java, Docker, testing — and back it with a repo)*

 ---